Indiana HVAC Training Schools & Certification

 Occupational Demand for HVAC Workers in Indiana

 With extreme climate events on the rise in the US and across the world, it is no surprise that the demand for skilled climate control professionals is also growing.
-As proof of point, the Bureau of Labor Statistics (BLS May 2022) anticipated a 6 percent rise in HVAC openings across the country between 2022 and 2032, which is as fast as the average growth expected across all occupations during that time period (3 percent).
+As proof of point, the Bureau of Labor Statistics (BLS 2024) anticipated a 9 percent rise in HVAC openings across the country between 2023 and 2033, which is more than twice as fast as the average growth expected across all occupations during that time period (4 percent).

-And there is evidence that the employment prospects may be bright in Indiana as well.
-In fact, Projections Central (2023) reported that there would be a 5.1 percent increase in HVAC positions across IN between 2020 and 2030.
-Overall, with the projected addition of 400 fresh openings in this career field across the state, the employment climate looks very bright for Hoosiers in this line of work.
+There is also evidence that employment prospects may be bright in Indiana.
+In fact, Projections Central (2024) reported that there would be a 7.8 percent increase in HVAC positions across IN between 2022 and 2032.
+Overall, with the projected addition of 620 fresh openings in this career field across the state, the employment climate looks very bright for Hoosiers in this line of work.

 As in other parts of the country, some HVAC workers in IN work normal business hours, while others may be called upon to service equipment on weekends, evenings, or even holidays.
 Since many systems come with service contracts and HVAC equipment generally needs to be replaced every 10 to 15 years, these skilled professionals can find work throughout the year.